oughtinc/primer/chapters/hello-world.md

 <summary>The recipe, line by line</summary>

-* We're inhering from the `Recipe` class because that will give us automatic tracing of all async methods for debugging.
+- We're inhering from the `Recipe` class because that will give us automatic tracing of all async methods for debugging.
 Synchronous methods are assumed to be simple and fast, and not worth tracing.
-* `run` is the name of the method that is called when a recipe is run by `run-recipe`.
+- `run` is the name of the method that is called when a recipe is run by `run-recipe`.
-* Most recipe methods, including `run`, will be async so that language model calls are parallelized as much as possible.
+- Most recipe methods, including `run`, will be async so that language model calls are parallelized as much as possible.
-* Different recipes take different arguments, which will be provided as keyword arguments to `run`.
+- Different recipes take different arguments, which will be provided as keyword arguments to `run`.
 This recipe doesn't use any arguments.

 </details>

 ### Exercises

 1. Add another method to `HelloWorld` and call it from `run`.
 Does it show up in the trace?
-What if you make it async and call it as `result = await self.my_function()`?
+What if you make it async and call it as `result = await my_function()`?